 The Dread Lions of Rufiji

-Two ‘teenage’ brothers - recently exiled from their pride and now half-starved - flee fifty miles to the headwaters of the Rufiji River.
-Here they must carve out a new life before the next big rains ... or it will be the birds who feast.
+Kicked out from their pride, two lion brothers arrive on the farmed flood plain of the Rufiji River.
+Half-starved, they must carve out a new hunting ground before the next big rains ... or it will be the birds who feast.

 SONS of the